Pinaki82/crust/README.md

 **float:** Float is a **datatype** for storing fractional numbers.
 In C, a fractinal number is either a **float** or a variant of it, such as **double**. **double** means **long float** which can store bigger numbers than `float`.
 These are called _floating point numbers_. **float** usually has a storage size of **4 bytes**.
 It is a `32-bit IEEE 754` _single precision_ value in the range of `1.2E-38` to `3.4E+38` with precision up to **6 decimal places**.
 You may ask me about the purpose of so many data types.
 Nothing is unlimited.
 Our computers have a finite amount of memory, no matter how big it is.
 Then, there must be a way for the Assembler to determine the size and type of a variable to make the code able to work step by step internally, which is unrelated to the size of your computer memory.

 Storage Class and Data Types will be discussed later.
-We'll deal with primarily with five data types, `int`, variations of `int`, `float`, `double`, `char`, although all Data Types will be covered.
+We'll deal with five data types, `int`, variations of `int`, `float`, `double`, `char` primarily, although all Data Types will be covered.

 Here, we will be using the **variable** `radius` (a fractional number) to store the result of the calculation in our code to get an output. `float radius` is the part that deals with **variable declaration**.
 First, we write the **datatype** (here, `float`), then we give our variable a name, `radius`.